coreyacl/DataViz/README.md

 # DataViz - Occupation Visualization
 A visualization of occupations int he US to get a better idea of what their walk of life is like presented in an interactive way.

+If you want to see our project website, go [here](https://coreyacl.github.io/DataViz/)

 ### Install
 The data viz uses the pygame package as the main engine behind the visualization.
 Follow the directions [here](https://www.pygame.org/wiki/GettingStarted) in order to install pygame on your system.
 A mouse is also required for the user interface.